14 Awesome Things To Do In Nusa Penida – The Ultimate Guide

 CLICK HERE to see the full blog post of Banah Cliff.

-Snorkelling at Manta Point Nusa Penida is up there with one of the most epic experiences I have ever had.
+Snorkelling at Manta Point Nusa Penida is up there with one of the most epic experiences I have ever had and one of the best things to do in Nusa Penida.
 These humble underwater giants fly through the ocean like eagles in the sky.

-From Nusa Penida island, snorkelling boat tours operate out of Crystal Bay Beach to Manta Point Nusa Penida.
-You can book a snorkelling via a number of tourists offices dotted around Nusa Penida island or alternatively, get chatting to some of the locals at Toya Pakeh harbour and they will be able to help organise your snorkelling trip.
+From Nusa Penida island, snorkelling boat tours operate out of Crystal Bay and Toya Pakeh to Manta Point Nusa Penida.
+You can book a snorkelling via a number of tourists offices or your accommodation on Nusa Penida island or alternatively, get chatting to some of the locals at Toya Pakeh harbour and they will be able to help organise your snorkelling trip.
 The cost of a Manta Point tour is 200,000 rupiah.

 These majestic creatures are absolutely incredible!
 They glide effortlessly through the ocean and are really friendly to swim with.
 The manta rays can be quite intimidating to begin with due to their body size of up to 5 meters, though you will soon realise they are harmless, humble giants.
 I counted roughly 8-10 different mantas at Manta Point Nusa Penida on this mornings snorkelling adventure, which is more than usual.
 I think it is safe to say we got very lucky!